 - Do you feel safe right now?
 If not, is there anywhere that you can go where you might feel safer?

 - Does anyone that you are close to know what’s happened?
 Is there someone supportive in your life that you’d feel comfortable reaching out to?

 - What do you need right now?
 Would you feel better after eating some food, drinking some water, or going for a walk?

 - If you are concerned that you are still in danger of further violence, is there someone that you can stay with or someone that can come and stay with you?

 - Do you have a place where you can talk on the phone without being overheard?

 - Do you think you should wipe evidence of calls, emails, or internet searches?
-You can find some links on how to clear your online/phone history at the Battered Women’s Support Services website.
-There is also more information on clearing your history and phone safety further down this page.
+There is more information on clearing your history and phone safety further down this page.

 Remember: it’s okay if your answer to these questions is yes, no, maybe, or I don’t know.

 For more information on these supports and others visit our Emergency information, Organizations and Resources page.